 Despite the lack of coverage in national media, should we pay more attention to this bull?
 Why?
 Will it have an impact on Colombian economy?

 First, we do need to pay attention to this bill.
 It’s no surprise to say that Colombian economy, despite its current stability, lacks innovation.
 We’re not talking about start-ups and apps; Colombia has its fair share of successful apps –mostly in the service sector–.
 We’re talking about groundbreaking research trickling down to consumers through national businesses.
 While the U.S. has had, for years, an interesting relation between higher education and companies, Colombia –we could even say Latin America– refuses to forge this link.
-For the last couple of years, the route that any research has gone into the market is through young and independent entrepreneurs.
+For the last couple of years, the route that any research has gone IGNORE INTO the market is through young and independent entrepreneurs.
 This bill will attempt to change that.

 The “Spin-off Colombia” bill, if applied properly, will introduce a work route that follows and supports higher education projects –from researchers and teachers– until they are in the real market.
 This way, public and private universities will be able to associate with the private sector without affecting either side.
 And both will receive financial benefits from the academic efforts.
 It all looks rather promising.
 However, as explained by senator Aguilar, the challenge is in “making the educational institutions interested on the subject and create the mechanisms to increase the number of projects”.

 Currently, Colombian economy still depends on extraction –agriculture and mining– and traditional manufacturing.
 The “Spin-off” bill could strengthen industries that have grown in the last ten years and make Colombia’s economy more stable, diverse and attractive to foreign investment.